Dog Separation Anxiety: Free Tips to Help Stressed Dogs

 Published Date: June 14, 2018

-Because the family has a baby and the dogs bark like crazy when people arrive, I called ahead and arranged for the guardian to bring Maru outside so we could meet there and I could take him for a short walk to evaluate.
-When I got back I had the guardian bring out Maya and repeated the process.
+Since the family has a baby and the dogs bark loudly when people come over, I called ahead.
+I asked the guardian to bring Maru outside so we could meet there and I could take him for a short walk to see how he is and assess his dog behavior problems.

-This resulted in zero barking when I finally made my way inside the house. #success The guardians may want to adopt a similar approach and ask friends to come over to see the baby and help the dogs practice this sort of greeting instead of barking like crazy.
+The guardians may want to adopt a similar approach when friends come over to see the baby.
+They can help the dogs practice this sort of greeting instead of barking like crazy.

 I found out the dogs were under exercised, lacked structure and saw the humans as peers or as having lower rank than the dogs.
 This lack of structure is a huge contributing factor to Maru’s marking inside the house.